With a seating capacity of almost 100,000, El Camp Nou is the largest stadium in Europe and a Mecca for football fans from around the world.

 Yes, there is a bar inside Camp Nou with views of the pitch, plus several fast-food restaurants at the entrance to the Camp Nou experience where you can get something to eat and drink.

 There are also plenty of restaurants and bars in the surrounding area.

-My favourite restaurant near to the Camp Nou stadium is La Riera (only open at lunchtimes).
+My favourite restaurant near the Camp Nou stadium is La Riera (only open at lunchtime).

 Should I purchase my tickets for the Camp Nou Experience online in advance?

-Having said that, unlike the Sagrada Familia and Park Güell, the slots don’t normally sell out so there’s no need to buy your tickets days in advance.
+Having said that, unlike the Sagrada Familia and Park Güell, the slots don’t usually sell out, so there’s no need to buy your tickets days in advance.